OpenSextant/geodesy/README.md

 You *can* use this build to publish to a local repository as is by modifying the ivy.settings file.

+### Versions and Packages ###

+Note that for the public release the version was bumped to 2.0.x and the java package is now org.opensextant.geodesy

 ## Other Information of note ##

 LICENSE contains our use license